PriyaDambal/Opensource/README.md

 **Approach Followed**
 1. Writing the names/email id of the person/team in an Excel spreadsheet.
 2. Writing the python code to read the names from excel spreadsheet and get the data from corresponding websites.
-3. Data from Gerrit, Gitlab and Android websites were separately collected from corresponding Web Api URL/End points.
+3. Data from Gerrit, Gitlab, Android and GitHub websites were separately collected from corresponding Web Api URL/End points.
 4. Used Python code to hit the URL and get the data for each status (open, merged, Abandoned)
 5. The web response was converted to a Data frame and only required columns were selected and stored in a data frame.
 6. Finally the data frame was exported to Excel file in python by giving the file path you want to be stored.